ManuelGil/Simple-Social-Network/README.md

 	</a>
 </div>

-Fav Quote is a Micro Social Network with PHP, MySQL (PDO), Bootstrap 3 and Vue.JS 2.
-This project don't not use classes or a php framework.
+Fav Quote is a Micro Social Network developed in PHP, MySQL (PDO_MYSQL Controller for the connection), Bootstrap 3 and Vue.JS 2.
+This project don't use classes or a php framework.

 To validate the login forms uses the [validator for bootstrap](http://1000hz.github.io/bootstrap-validator/)